 Back in the spring of 2016, Gilad Nachmani went on one of his many trips to the Scottish Highlands where he broke his last commercially made trekking poles near Cnoc na-Gareig.
-Frustrated with the idea of spending hundreds of dollars on a new pair, he set off to prove you can make trekking poles cheaper, so he made them.
+Frustrated with the idea of spending hundreds of dollars on a new pair, he set off to prove you can make better trekking poles, resulting in our very first product, the Vertex.

 Minimal Gear is not just a company, it is a community of like minded people, developing, creating and recreating together.
 This is what is important to us (aka: values) and what is a part of everything we do in Minimal Gear: